kazu-nemoto/kazu-nemoto.github.io/_pages/about.md

 By the way, you might notice something about my name.
 Yes!
 All letters are lower cases!
 Please do not call me a stupid guy.
 It just shows I do not have  any capital.
-Please donate.
+Please donate me.
 I beg you.